-1. Prerequisites in HANA Cloud Platform account
+1. Prerequisites in SAP Cloud Platform account

 I will be using a simple Trial HCP account.
 If you don’t have one, you can create one:

 I will be creating a HANA user HCPUSER as my user account.
 In order to make changes on the account, I need to first login to the Web-based Development Workbench.
 For example, if you are using HANA in SAPCP Trial: